-DEAN OF EQUITY AND INCLUSION
+DEAN OF STUDENTS

-Feather House, (610) 330-5320 intercultural.lafayette.edu Email: huntgc@lafayette.edu
+Feather House, 610-330-5320 deanofstudents.lafayette.edu Email: deanofstudents@lafayette.edu

-The dean of Equity and Inclusion provides leadership and vision in helping to create and sustain an environment of inclusivity and a community that supports development for all students.
-The dean oversees the offices of Religious and Spiritual Life, Intercultural Development, Educational Equity and Title IX, Gender and Sexuality Programs, and International Student Advising.
-They, in partnership with others, work to create a positive student experience and ensure a campus climate that acknowledges and celebrates a diverse student body.
+The dean of students provides leadership and vision in helping to create and sustain an environment of inclusivity and an equitable community that supports development for all students.
+The dean oversees the Counseling Center and the offices of Educational Equity, Intercultural Development, Recreation Services, Religious and Spiritual Life, Residence Life, Student Conduct, Student Involvement, and Student Leadership.
+These offices, in partnership with others, work to create a positive student experience and ensure a campus climate that acknowledges and celebrates a diverse student body.
 Students are encouraged to contact the dean, who welcomes the opportunity to discuss questions and concerns and to provide advice or counsel.
 The dean offers weekly office hours and is also available to students by appointment.